datacarpentry/python-ecology-lesson/_episodes/01-short-introduction-to-Python.md

 {: .output}

 Dictionaries work a lot like lists - except that you index them with *keys*.
-You can think about a key as a name for or a unique identifier for a set of values in the dictionary.
+You can think about a key as a name or unique identifier for the value it corresponds to.
 ~~~
 rev = {1: 'one', 2: 'two'}
 rev[1]